annafarestrand/informatikk_prosjektarbeid/docs/challenges.md

 ### Challenge:

-While developing our application with a Spring Boot REST server, our team struggled to create tests for the server, du to springboot taking more time than accounted for.
+While developing our application with a Spring Boot REST server, our team struggled to create tests for the server, due to springboot taking more time than accounted for.

 ### Strategy:

-To address this challenge, we tried to debugg to identify the root cause.
+To address this challenge, we tried to debug to identify the root cause.
 As the deadline neared, we prioritized completing the final documentation.

 ### Reflection: